Warren Buffett warns investors not to gamble on stocks - WTMJ

 The meeting usually draws 40,000 to Omaha, filling a 18,300-seat arena and every nearby overflow room.
 No other company matches those crowds.

-Author Bob Miles said he’ll miss “mingling with like-minded and self-selected shareholders” and talking with executives who run Berkshire subsidiaries who routinely spend part of the meeting in their company’s booth in the huge exhibit hall that adjoins the arena.
+Author Bob Miles said he misses “mingling with like-minded and self-selected shareholders” and talking with executives who run Berkshire subsidiaries who routinely spend part of the meeting in their company’s booth in the huge exhibit hall that adjoins the arena.
 Berkshire companies like Geico insurance, See’s Candy and Fruit of the Loom sell their products to shareholders each year.

 The fun of the meeting isn’t just for shareholders.
 Jim Weber, who runs Berkshire’s Brooks Running, said he longs for the chance to compare notes with fellow Berkshire managers at the one annual event that brings together the leaders of the decentralized conglomerate’s dozens of subsidiaries.